microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/SnoozeAndDismissButtons-spec.md

 # Snooze and Dismiss Buttons

-## Problem Definition

 Developers can use the AppNoticition APIs to post notifications that use the system snooze and dismiss actions.

 ![AppNotification Snooze / Dismiss Example](toast-content-snooze-dismiss.png)

 With the current implementation developers must use xml as the AppNotificationBuilder doesn't support snooze and dismiss button.
-Bellow is the xml required to display the above notification.
+Below is the xml required to display the above notification.

 ```xml
 <toast scenario="reminder">